ga4gh/cat-vrs/schema/defs/gkrule/ConsequenceFeatureRule.rst

 **Computational Definition**

-The ConsequenceFeatureRule class constructs objects which describe any variation within a *gene* resulting in the indicated *gene_consequence*.
+The ConsequenceFeatureRule class constructs objects which describe any variation within a *feature* resulting in the indicated *feature_consequence*.

 **Information Model**